 Ryde is a bustling seaside town with a new harbour, an excellent shopping centre, restaurants, inns and cinema.
 The wide, sandy beaches stretch for three miles all the way to Nettlestone Point with a wide, level promenade along the sea wall.
 The clean, sheltered waters offer safe bathing for all ages with sun or shade as preferred.
 There are lovely walks along the coast, parks by the sea, bowling greens, putting, nine hole golf course, heated swimming pool and boating lake.
 From the pier a high speed ferry runs to Portsmouth with the amazing dockyard museum and a hovercraft runs from the esplanade to Southsea (10mins).
 A frequent train service operates from Ryde to Brading, Sandown and Shanklin, and buses run to all parts of the island.

-On the way to Nettlestone point there are several cafes with views across the solent.
+There is an easy, level footpath along the esplanade and sea wall from Ryde eastwards to Seaview and Bembridge.
+On the way to Nettlestone point there are several cafes with views across the Solent.
 Beyond you can walk along the coast through the secluded Seagrove and Priory bays and onwards to St Helens and Bembridge.
 The coastal footpath leads on to Whitecliff Bay, Sandown, Shanklin and Ventnor and around the whole Island.
 There are numerous footpaths within and across the Island.